pongsanun/cow-behavior-classification-acc-gyro-combined/README.md

 # Process of Individual Dairy Cow Behaviors Classification Using Neck-mounted collar of activity meter.

 This repository hosts the data and code for a research project that investigates sensor-based behavior classification in dairy cows.
-The study focuses on the integration of accelerometer and gyroscope data to classify four key behaviors—**lying**, **standing**, **eating**, and **walking**—at the individual animal level using machine learning.
+The study focuses on the integration of accelerometer and gyroscope data to classify four key behaviors: **lying**, **standing**, **eating**, and **walking** at the individual animal level using machine learning.

 ## Project Objectives
 - To evaluate the performance of accelerometer-only, gyroscope-only, and combined sensor models for cow behavior classification.